BlakeFrei/campaign-learn.en/help/acs/managing-processes-and-data/custom-resources/custom-resources.md

 team: TM
 ---

-# Custom Resources
+# Working with Custom Resources​
-​

 Adobe Campaign Standard provides the ability to extend resources or create brand new resources.
 This multipart tutorial will walk you through the steps needed to create and link custom resources.
-At the end of this tutorial you will have learned the following
+At the end of this tutorial you will have learned the following​
-​

 * Create custom resource
 * Add fields to the custom resource
 * Link two custom resources
 * Configure screen definition
-​

 ## Overview